tzekid/tzekid.github.io/src/zz__hello_world.md

 ls src/* | entr -p ./compile.sh
 ```

-A goal on the todo list is to optimize so it only compiles the files that were changed, or react to edge cases when two or more files need changing.
+A goal on the todo list is only compiling the files that were changed, or react to edge cases when two or more files need changing.

 Lastly, something that's in the works™ is automatically including the reading time of each article after the title.
 While implementing that I found [`wc`](https://en.wikipedia.org/wiki/Wc_(Unix)), a tool that prints character, word, line &c. count.
 Small things like this make your life easier.